 Here’s a (not-so) fun fact about conventional management that you might not be aware of.
-In 1911 — yes, 105 years ago — Frederick Winslow Taylor wrote a book called The Principles of Scientific Management.
+In 1911 — yes, many years ago — Frederick Winslow Taylor wrote a book called The Principles of Scientific Management.
 This tome became the prevailing management approach for many organizations.
 You would think that newer, more modernized approaches to management would have developed since then, but many core management principles still come from that 1911 volume.

 Many of our so-called “scientific” approaches to management/leadership are essentially one-size-fits-all.
 Here’s a target.
 If you hit the target, you did well.
 If you missed it, you did poorly.